smapiot/piral/src/converters/piral-ng/README.md

 ### `defineNgModule()`

 Communicates the usage of a pre-defined Angular module to Piral.
-Components declared / exported in the module will be bootstrapped within this module.
+Components declared/exported in the module will be bootstrapped within this module.

 ### `fromNg()`